 Embedded Workflow#

-On this page, we provide documentation of workflows to deploy acados on different embedded systems.
+On this page, we provide documentation of workflows to deploy acados on different embedded systems, as well as methods for adapting Simulink models for deployment.

 We want to encourage you to contribute a description of the workflow to deploy acados on an embedded system that is not yet mentioned on this page by creating a pull request.

-In the following DS1202 should always be replaced with DS1401 for the MABX2 workflow.
+NOTE: In the following DSXXXX should be replaced with the ID for your specific platform (see above).

 Prerequisites#